Last week, I had a close encounter with wildlife, and it was kind of terrifying to me, in hindsight.

 The day was just like any other day.

 It was almost 6pm, and most of my colleagues have left already.
 I stayed later because I wanted to tie up some loose ends at my new job.
 The sun was still up and the campus was mostly empty, as I headed towards the parking garage.
-I use the side entrance since it’s closer to my office even though the surrounding area is more isolated.
+I used a side parking entrance since it’s closer to my office even though the surrounding area is more isolated.

 I walked towards the garage as I have done before, while taking in the tranquility of the environment.
 Suddenly, I noticed something running across the grounds out of the corner of my eyes.

 I didn’t know what it was, but I stopped dead in my tracks.
 The animal ran swiftly.
 With the parking garage to my west, I watched as the animal ran and then paused a good distance northwest of where I was standing.

 My first reaction was one of surprise.
 Based on the size and shape of the animal, my first reaction was that it was a deer.
 There are deers around this area?